MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/create-the-sharepoint-server-subscription-edition-farm-for-a-database-attach-upgrade.md

 <a name="Before"> </a>

 > [!IMPORTANT]
-> The section explains how to configure service applications, except for the Business Data Connectivity service application which applies to SharePoint Server 2019.
+> The section explains how to configure service applications, except for the Business Data Connectivity service application which applies to SharePoint Server 2019 and SharePoint Server 2016.

 Before you start to upgrade, you must collect information and settings about your existing environment.
 You have to know what is in your SharePoint Server 2019 environment before you can start to build your SharePoint Server Subscription Edition environment.
 Gather information such as the following: